fehawen/arch-guide/docs/XPS.md

 ### 2.2.
 Others

-On other systems/machines, changing the boot order or boot device is done in the BIOS settings menu, which can be accessed by spamming something like `F2` or `F6` on startup.
+On other systems, changing the boot order or boot device is done in the BIOS settings menu, which can be accessed by spamming something like `F2` or `F6` on startup.

 You can also spam something like `F10`, which'll give you a menu form which you'll have to navigate to the BIOS settings/setup menu.